ItzLoonie/TownOfLoonie/README.md

 | --------------- |
 | Suicide Time    |

-### Investigator
+### Seer

 Team : Crewmates<br>
 Basis : Impostor(Only host is the Crewmate)<br>

-Sheriff can investigate roles to find out what they are.<br>
+Seer can use their seer ability on other players to see if theyy are good or bad.<br>
 Impostors and coven will always be red, or purple if settings say so.<br>
-The Investigator has no tasks.<br>
+The Seer has no tasks.<br>
 The Host can choose if neutrals appear red.<br>

-* As a measure against blackout, after death, the Investigator can only see the motion of committing suicide at each meeting.
+* As a measure against blackout, after death, the Seer can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>

 #### Game Options